flora-comms/flora-docs/engl-273/2. Project Proposal/outline.md

 1. Modules will be available throughout the prototyping stage
 2. The 915MHz ISM band will remain free for use by license-exempt radio equipement.
 3. Our system will not interfere with existing 915MHz systems when installed.
+4. Users will have a browser that supports web assembly

 ## Management